 Injury sustained during dental treatment can be painful and traumatic.
-If you have suffered an injury at the hands of a dental health professional because of medical negligence, you may be entitled to a dental negligence claim.
+If you have suffered an injury at the hands of a dental health professional because of medical negligence, you may be entitled to a dental negligence compensation.

 You may be able to make a dental negligence compensation claim if you have suffered any of the following: